unicon-cas-addons/cas-addon-yaml-services-registry/README.md

 cas-addon-yaml-services-registry
 ================================

+> This project was developed as part of Unicon's [Open Source Support program](https://unicon.net/opensource).
+Professional Support / Integration Assistance for this module is available.
+For more information [visit](https://unicon.net/opensource/cas).

 CAS service registry implementation that uses YAML configuration format.

 This library is built on top of [SnakeYAML](https://code.google.com/p/snakeyaml/) and [YAMLTag](https://github.com/xrrocha/yamltag) libraries to create flexible and human-readable